yarrow-sparrow/taskl/README.md

 - Mustache for templating error messages
 - JUnit as a main framework for testing
 - AssertJ for writing concise tests
+- Docker Compose for convenience of infrastructure and start-up in click

 ## Tests